pedroidc/pedroidc.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoc at the n Information Engineer at the Labortory of Signal and Systems of the Federal University of ABC.
+I am a Postdoc at the Labortory of Signal and Systems of the Federal University of ABC, Brazil.
 In the moment, I am most interested in using Machine Learning (ML) to improve wireless communications systems.
 The ideia is to use ML in problems where it can bring adavantages, where traditional techniques are not efficient.

 Research Interests
 ------